hitenkoku/multiling-mkdocs-learn/mkdocs/en/index.md

 * Rule tuning configuration by excluding unneeded or noisy rules.
 * MITRE ATT&CK mapping of tactics.
 * Rule level tuning.
-* Create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc... as well as correlate events.
+* Create a list of unique pivot keywords to quickly identify abnormal users, hostnames, processes, etc.. as well as correlate events.
 * Output all fields for more thorough investigations.
 * Successful and failed logon summary.
 * Enterprise-wide threat hunting and DFIR on all endpoints with [Velociraptor](https://docs.velociraptor.app/).